Priyo07/ICdesign_Inverter-RingOscillator/README.md

-Creating schematic with XSCHEM
-Creating IC layout with magic sky130
+Creating schematic with XSCHEMC and IC layout with magic sky130